MMBR-IO/moodle-enrol_mmbr_io/README.md

 TODO:

 1. Do something if iFrame can't load content
-2. Situation when there are few teachers :/
-4. As of July all Moodle plugin must gave Privacy API Implementing the Privacy API in your Moodle plugin - GDPR (https://www.youtube.com/watch?v=jcVKzq2qimQ) - Video Tutorial
+2. As of July all Moodle plugin must gave Privacy API Implementing the Privacy API in your Moodle plugin - GDPR (https://www.youtube.com/watch?v=jcVKzq2qimQ) - Video Tutorial
-5. We can run cron jobs remotely with password